epstabler/star/python/README.md

 For VERBOSE output, set ``VERBOSE = True`` in that file.
 CKY chart-based bottom-up parsers for MGs have been discussed in many places, beginning with [Harkema 2001](https://linguistics.ucla.edu/people/stabler/paris12/Harkema01.pdf).
 The *-extension is straightforward.

 Note that the very common
-representation of trees as data structures with a node label and a list of children is already an unranked tree data structure.
+representation of trees as data structures with a node label and a list of (0 or more) children is already an unranked tree data structure.
 This contrasts with successor-based representations of trees, as in binary trees where each internal node has a left function and a right function.